VincentKimatu/alx-higher_level_programming/0x00-python-hello_world/README.md

     on the string contained in the variable `word` as follows:
   - `word_first_3`: Contains the first three letters of the variable `word`.
   - `word_last_2`: Contains the last two letters of the variable `word`.
-  - `middle_word`: Contains the value of the variable `word` without the first and last lette
+  - `middle_word`: Contains the value of the variable `word` without the first and last letter

 - **8. Create a new sentence**